Career paths for our graduates

 Career paths are interesting an varied.
 These include work in boat yards, maritime museums, educational programs, boat design, architectural design, engineering, charter services, tall-ship programs, wooden boat repair and restoration, yacht construction and yacht interiors, wooden boatbuilding, boat surveying and appraising, musical instrument building (cellos, violins, guitars, drums), home and business building construction, fine furniture making, boatbuilding coaching and cabinetry.

-Graduates of the Contemporary Wood Composite Boatbuilding program have career strands in addition to those mentioned above including, aerospace & rocket construction, wind energy, automotive design, engineering, moorings, buoys, marine docks, floats, water skis/wakeboards, surf boards, recreational watercraft, and jet boats.
+Graduates of the Contemporary Wooden Boatbuilding program have career strands in addition to those mentioned above including, aerospace & rocket construction, wind energy, automotive design, engineering, moorings, buoys, marine docks, floats, water skis/wakeboards, surf boards, recreational watercraft, and jet boats.